- Microsoft is sunsetting Azure Classic "(not Azure Virtual Desktop (AVD)); - Microsoft Article

 SafeDNS was an inclusive feature of NFA and isn't included in NMM.
 Partners will need modify current DNS settings and consider what DNS service they will use going forward.

-Note: If you chose to import your desktop image you will need to uninstall the SAFEDNS client**
+Note: If you imported your desktop image from NFA you may need to uninstall the SafeDNS client from the image

 - From DC01, open up the DNS Manager and right-click "DC01", then select properties.